 Instructions

-- Scramble eggs in a small bowl and set aside.
+- In a small bowl whisk the eggs and set aside.

-- Whisk together the panko, cornmeal, salt, garlic powder, paprika, and cayenne in another small bowl.
+- Mix together the panko breadcrumbs, salt, garlic powder, smoked paprika, and cayenne on another large plate.

 Nutrition